Philosophaster

 Since the play is about someone who pretends to be a philosopher, the term itself has been used in more recent times to refer to a pretender to philosophy.

-The original manuscript as well sides used by the actors in the 1618 production are at the Harvard Theatre Collection, Houghton Library, Harvard University.
+The original manuscript as well as sides used by the actors in the 1618 production are at the Harvard Theatre Collection, Houghton Library, Harvard University.

 Plot

 A university is established by the Duke of Osuna in the small town of Osuna in Andalusia, Spain.
 The university is well-endowed, and it offers salaries and other incentives for students and academics all over Europe.
 Unfortunately, as well as honest and reputable people, the new university also attracts 'philosophasters' or sham philosophers.
 These include confidence tricksters, fraudsters and others who are more interested in making money than in contributing to academic life.
 The play is about the havoc caused by these people and by prostitutes attracted to the town.
 The townspeople are outraged, and The Duke is inclined to close the university down.
 However, two scholars persuade him not to do so.
 Instead, he summons both the villains and the victims before a Tribunal.
 All the wrongs are righted, and the villains are punished.
 The two scholars are put in charge of the University which is established on a better footing.
 The play ends with everyone singing a hymn in praise of philosophy.